carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 This happens because the output from running code (messages, results, warnings, etc.) get's added to the Quarto document instead of being printed to the console.
 Let's see about adjusting the output to make it look better with code chunk rendering options.

-## Code Chunk Naming and Options
+## Code Chunk Options

-### Name Your Code Chunk

-Before we get to fixing how our code output looks, let's pause a second and give our code chunk a name (also called a label).
-While not necessary for running your code, it is good practice is to give a name to each code chunk because it gives the chunk a unique identifier which allows for more advanced options (such as cross-referencing) to work with your qmd files later on:

-`{r chunk-name}`

-Some things to keep in mind
-- The chunk name is the only value other than r in the code chunk options that doesn’t require a tag (i.e. `echo =` )
-- The chunk label has to be unique (i.e.you can't use the the same name for multiple chunks)

-We’ll see in a bit where this code chunk label comes in handy.
-But, for now let's go back and give our first code chunk a name:

-`{r fig3-heartrate}`

-> ## Tip: Don't use spaces, periods or underscores in code chunk labels
->Try to avoid spaces, periods (.), and underscores (_) in chunk labels and paths.
-If you need separators, you are recommended to use hyphens (-) instead.
-For example, setup-options is a good label, whereas setup.options and chunk 1 are bad; fig.path = 'figures/mcmc-' is a good path for figure output, and fig.path = 'markov chain/monte carlo' is bad.
-See more at: [https://yihui.org/knitr/options/](https://yihui.org/knitr/options/)
-{: .callout}

-### Code Chunk Options

 There are over 50 different code chunk options!!!
 Obviously we will not go over all of them, but they fall into several larger categories including: code evaluation, text output, code style, cache options, plot output and animation.
 We’ll talk about a few options for code evaluation, text output and plot output specifically.

-#FIXME
-> ## Tip: Learn more about code chunk options
-> Find a complete list of code chunk options on Knitr developer, Yihui Xie's, [online guide to knitr](https://yihui.org/knitr/options/).
-Or, you can find a brief list of all options on the R Markdown Reference guide on page 3 accesible through the RStudio Interface by navigating to the main menu bar `Help > Cheat Sheets > R Markdown Reference Guide`.
-{: .callout}

-The chunk name is the only value other than `r` in the code chunk options that doesn’t require a tag (i.e. the "= VALUE" part of `option = VALUE`).
-So chunk options will always require a tag, and the syntax will be in the form:

-`{r chunk-label, option = VALUE}`

-the option always follows the code chunk label (don't forget to add a `,` after the label either).
+Code chunk options in Quarto are added within code chunks and always have the following format:

+`#| option: option-text`

-#### Common text output & code evaluation options:
+### Common code chunk options:

-##### Code evaluation option

 **include** = (logical) whether to include the chunk output in the output document (defaults to TRUE).

-##### Text output options

 **eval** = (logical or numeric) TRUE/FALSE to evaluate (or not) or a numeric value like c(1,3) (only evaluate expressions 1 and 3).
 **echo** =  (logical or numeric - following the same rules as above) whether to display source code or not.
 **results** = (logical or character) text output of the code can be hidden (hide or FALSE), or delineated in a certain way (default 'markup').
 **warning** = (logical) whether to display the warnings in the output (default TRUE).
 FALSE will output warnings to the console only.
 **message** = (logical) whether or not to display messages that appear when running the code (default TRUE).

+Ok, let's use some of the options above to improve the look of our Quarto document.
+Add the following options one-by-one to see how they change your output:

+- echo: false
+- message: false
+- warning: false
+- results: false

+These options mean the source code will not be printed in the knit html document, messages from the code will not be printed in the knit html document, and warnings will not be printed in the knit html document (but will still output to the console).
+Plots, figures or whatever is printed by the code WILL show up in the final html document.

 > ## CHALLENGE 7.1 - Rendering Codes (optional)
 > How will some hypothetical code render given the following options?